mdnazrulislam7255/Restful-booker-API/README.md

 The Restful booker-API shows the testing of API using Postman, providing a collection of tests to validate various endpoints of the API and newman is used to generate all the test cases together.

-### **Features**
+_### **Features**_

-- Tests for GET, POST, PUT, PATCH, and DELETE requests
+- Detailed testing for GET, POST, PUT, PATCH, and DELETE requests
-- Collection of tests covering different API endpoints
+- A structured collection of tests spanning various API endpoints
-- Environment setup for easy switching between environments
+- Configured environments for effortless switching between different setups
-- Pre-request scripts for data setup
+- Pre-request scripts to initialize data before execution
-- Test scripts for assertions and validations
+- Validation and assertion scripts for thorough test coverage

 ### **Technology used:**
 - Postman